th-nuernberg/usermgmt/README.md

 # directory (recommended).
 When false, the directory will
 # be created using mkdir and no skeleton configs (e.g. .bashrc) will be copied
 use_homedir_helper = true
+# Execute Slurm commands from a remote client via SSH or directly on the server
+run_slurm_remote = true
 ```

 The values for `student_default_qos`, `staff_default_qos`, `student_qos`, and `staff_qos` will be used when `--default-qos` and `--qos` are not explicitely set.